K-theoretic classification of fermionic operator mixings in holographic conformal field theories: Classification of holographic fermionic SPT phases

-We now would like to classify the topological fermionic orders of the dual CFTs.
-As discussed, the task is equivalent to classifying the topological orders for the free massive fermions in the co-dimensional one higher Minkwoski space.
+We now would like to classify the patterns of fermionic operator mixing (or the SPT phases) in the dual CFTs.
+As discussed, the task is equivalent to classifying the topological classes of the free massive fermions in the co-dimensional one higher Minkwoski space.
 Naively it seems that we can just carry the result of Table \ref{tableHEP} directly into the classification for the dual CFTs.
-This is the case if we consider the topological phases for the complex fermions, i.e., without C and T symmetries.
-The topological phases of the complex fermions for the dual CFTs are classified by $\pi_0(C_d)$.
+It turns out this is to be case for the classification of the complex fermions, i.e., without imposing $C$ and $T$ symmetries, but not the case for the classification of the real fermions.
+Below we will elaborate the subtlety.

-This is, however, not completely true if we are considering the classification for the real fermion cases.
-This is because the number of components of the irreducible representations for the bulk and the one for the boundary fermions are different.
+When considering the dual mapping between the bulk fermions and the boundary fermionic operators in the AdS/CFT correspondence, there is an immediate issue to be taken care: the number of components of the irreducible representations for the bulk and the one for the boundary fermions are different.
 More concretely, for even $d$, the boundary fermionic operators are in the Weyl representation, whose number of components is half of the one of the bulk Dirac fermions; and for odd $d$, the number of components of the boundary Dirac fermionic operators is also only half of the one of the bulk Dirac fermions.